Little Manatee River State Park

 Campground Facilities Notice

 The campground bathhouse is closed and will be replaced, so until further notice, temporary bathhouse trailers are provided for use in the campground.
-This project may take longer than anticipated due to hurricane damage repairs, however it remains a high priority and will be addressed as quickly as possible.
-The restrooms at the river steps and picnic area remain open for use.
+This project remains a high priority, with construction scheduled for 2019.
+The bathrooms at the river steps and main picnic area remain open for use.

 Welcome to Little Manatee River State Park